pavangupta352/CodeRec/README.md

 GitHub API: to fetch user data

-Chart.js: to create charts and graphs for the comparison data
+Chart.js: to create charts and graphs for the comparison data (Its not currently implemented, I'm working on it)

 This project was inspired by a friend who wanted to compare his coding skills with others.
 The main challenge was to handle the different APIs and data formats of each platform.
 The future plans for this project include adding more features like filtering, sorting, and sharing the comparison results.